saswatarautray/saswatarautray/README.md

 Hi 👋 My name is Saswata Rautray
 ================================

-* 🌍  I'm based in the United States
+* 🌍  I'm a Data Scientist based in the United States
-* 🖥️  See my portfolio at [netlify platform](http://saswatarautray.netlify.app/)
 * ✉️  You can contact me at [saswata.rautray@okstate.edu](mailto:saswata.rautray@okstate.edu)
 * 🧠  I'm currently learning Data Science, MLOps and Data engineering practices
 * 🤝  I'm open to collaborating on Machine Learning and NLP projects.